formstack/datadog-airflow_dag/README.md

 ### Create Airflow Data
 The Airflow Dag has been set up to be able to run via the Scheduler.
 To use it, run `airflow scheduler` from within the Vagrant environment.
-You may need to run `airflow initdb` and `airflow unpause tutorial` before the Tutorial DAG will run.
-This script expects to be run in a daemon-like setup, so you may wish to create another SSH session to your Vagrant environment to run it.
+This script expects to be run in a daemon-like setup, so you may wish to create another SSH session to your Vagrantenvironment to run it.